Designing the advanced version of a forgotten game from the 80s, and making it 3D printable at home

 Flip (F) - The dragon remains in the same hex, at the same height, but changes facing by 180˚.

 One of the most enjoyable aspects of movement in aerial games is the feeling of inertia and chaos.
 Since the games are turn-based, each player must make assessments of every other player’s likely next actions and future positions.
-Due to restrictions on the possible movements (for example, limits on how far a unit can rotate in one turn) a good player will often correctly predict your enemies and allies will end up.
+Due to restrictions on the possible movements (for example, limits on how far a unit can rotate in one turn) a good player will often correctly predict where enemies and allies will end up.
 To increase the difficulty in doing this (and to give players a chance to escape), most games have players plot their movement for multiple turns at once - preventing immediately course-corrections.
-This adds an element of chaos which can be helpful when trying to confuse your enemies or escape from a challenging situation - but also greatly increases the satisfaction of correctly predicting your opponents moves.
+This adds an element of chaos which can be helpful when trying to confuse enemies or escape from a challenging situation - but also greatly increases the satisfaction of correctly predicting an opponent’s moves.

 Aerial combat games typically take one of two possible approaches to combat: